YuanXinCherry/Person-reID-Evaluation/README.md

-# Re-identification = Retrieval + Verification: Back to Essence and Forward with a New Metric
+# Genuine Openset re-ID Metric (GOM)
 The *official* repository for [Re-identification = Retrieval + Verification: Back to Essence and Forward with a New Metric](https://arxiv.org/abs/2011.11506).
+GOM evaluates the state-of-the-art methos on both **unsupervised domain adaptation** tasks and **unsupervised learning** tasks for object re-ID, including person re-ID and vehicle re-ID.

 ![problem](figs/Problem.png)